costajob/app-servers/README.md

 ```

 ### Platform
-These benchmarks are recorded on a MacBook PRO 15 mid 2015 having these specs:
+These benchmarks are recorded on a MacBook PRO 13 2019 having these specs:
-* macOS Mojave
+* macOS Catalina
-* 2.2 GHz Intel Core i7 (4 cores)
+* 1.4 GHz Quad-Core Intel Core i5
-* 16 GB 1600 MHz DDR3
+* 8 GB 2133 MHz LPDDR3

 ### RAM and CPU
 I measured RAM and CPU consumption by using macOS Activity Monitor dashboard and recording max consumption peak.